Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Back-End: Graph-based Optimization for State Estimation

-The Ceres-solver, an open-source C++ library developed by Google for modeling and solving the Non-linear Least-Squares optimization problems\cite{ceres-solver}, is adopted to solve the optimization problem while the Trust Region with sparse normal Cholesky method is chosen.
-Meanwhile, since the planner or controller may require high-frequency real-time poses, the poses $\tensor*[^{v_k}]{\mathbf{\hat P}}{_i^t}$ and $\tensor*[^{v_k}]{\mathbf{\hat T}}{_i^t}$ are forward propagated based on the latest VIO $\tensor*[]{\mathbf{\tilde P}}{_i^t}$ and $\tensor*[]{\mathbf{\tilde T}}{_i^t_1}$ to predict at a higher rate of 100hz follows (\ref{eq:4to6}) and:
+Finally, the Ceres Solver, an open-source C++ library developed by Google for modeling and solving non-linear least-squares optimization problems\cite{ceres-solver}, is adopted to solve the optimization problem with a trust region method using a sparse normal Cholesky decomposition is chosen as the optimization algorithm.
+Meanwhile, since the planner or controller may require high-frequency real-time poses, the poses $\tensor*[^{v_k}]{\mathbf{\hat P}}{_i^t}$ and $\tensor*[^{v_k}]{\mathbf{\hat T}}{_i^t}$ are forward propagated based on the latest IMU propagated VIO $\tensor*[]{\mathbf{\tilde P}}{_i^t}$ and $\tensor*[]{\mathbf{\tilde T}}{_i^t_1}$ to predict the swarm state at a higher rate of 100 Hz following (\ref{eq:4to6}) and